poonehjam/poonehjam/README.md

-- 👋 Hi, I’m @poonehjam
+- 👋 Hi, I’m pooneh Jam.
-- 👀 I’m interested in .the security system..
+- 👀 I’m interested in the security system.
-- 🌱 I’m currently learning .informatic..
+- 🌱 I’m currently learning informatic.
-- 💞️ I’m looking to collaborate on .design..
+- 💞️ I’m looking to collaborate on design.
-- 📫 How to reach me ..poonehjam@yahoo.com
+- 📫 How to reach me poonehjam@yahoo.com

 <!---
 poonehjam/poonehjam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.